datacommonsorg/tools/cloud_automation/gcf/README.md

 # `bt_trigger.go`

-This Cloud Function, with entry point `BTImportController`, first gets notified by the Google3 pipeline when the cache files have been uploaded into GCS, via `init.txt`.
+This Cloud Function, with entry point `BTImportController`, first gets notified by the Google3 pipeline, via `init.txt`, when the cache files have been uploaded to GCS.
 As a result, it creates a new BT table, scales-up the node-limit (for faster loads, only on base cache), kicks off the [CsvImport Dataflow job](https://github.com/datacommonsorg/tools/tree/master/cloud_automation/java/dataflow) and registers `launched.txt`.